 Confined access to land rights, as well as technical and financial support, are important not only for farmer widows, but also for a growing number of female farmers after the male migration from villages to cities.
 If women were given equal access to agricultural resources and services as their male counterparts worldwide, the yields could be increased by as much as 30 percent, according to the United Nations Food and Agriculture Organization (FAO).

 As agrarian women are both the caregivers and food-providers in the majority of rural contexts, it is vital to safeguard their rights.
-By closing the gender gap in agriculture, it opens up new opportunities to women and allow them to reach their full potentials.
+By closing the gender gap in agriculture, it opens up new opportunities to women and allows them to reach their full potential.
 Such empowerment in female farmers further contributes to sustainable community development by ensuring agricultural productivity and food security.

 "The empowerment of rural women and girls is essential to building a prosperous, equitable and peaceful future for all on a healthy planet." - UN Secretary-General, António Guterres